Question: Is there anything you don’t translate?

 Answer: I don’t translate texts requiring specialized knowledge in fields like law, engineering, or medicine.
 General healthcare materials are fine, however.
 These may include patient questionnaires, healthcare websites or brochures, product descriptions, and educational texts that do not contain highly specialized terminology that only a doctor or pharmacist would typically understand.

-For quality-control reasons, we maintain contact with a wide network of medical professionals in both the United States and the Middle East – including a registered nurse who will soon become a member of our core translation team.
+For quality-control reasons, we maintain contact with a wide network of medical professionals in both the United States and the Middle East – including a registered nurse who has recently become a member of our core translation team.
 We take accuracy very seriously and consult with these professionals when needed to ensure the most accurate medical terminology for all of your translated documents.

 Other materials I do not translate include pornography, hate-speech, and texts that promote gambling or the use of drugs or alcohol.
 Exceptions may be made depending on the purpose of a text.
 If, for example, such topics appear within the context of a police investigation, a linguistic study, or another acceptable (to me) purpose, this would be different than (for example) translating a wine menu for use in a restaurant or pornographic material intended for public consumption.